airbytehq/glossary/README.md

 # Readme of Glossary 🧠
-You can read about the Glossary on [glossary.airbyte.com](https://glossary.airbyte.com/).

-## Lower Case
-Terms are lower case that links are also lower case.
-When we create a link to a term, I usually capitalize beginning of each word to make it look nice.
-E.g `[Apache Arrow](term/apache%20arrow.md).
-Other such as YAML I write all in capitals.
+This is the technical part about the Data Glossory.

+Please see more about how to edit or publish on [How to Contribute](https://glossary.airbyte.com/term/contribute-to-glossary/).
+The glossary it live on [glossary.airbyte.com](https://glossary.airbyte.com).

+* ✍ Missing a Term or want to fix a typo?
+Check [How to Contribute](https://glossary.airbyte.com/term/contribute-to-glossary/)
+* 👀 Want to discuss or need help, talk to us on [Slack](https://slack.airbyte.com/)

+# Technical part
+Some technical details of the deployment process.

 ## Deployment
-Some technical details of the deployment process.

 There are two GitHub Actions.
 First [Deploy to GitHub Pages](https://github.com/airbytehq/glossary/actions/workflows/deploy.yaml) that package branch `hugo` and run the deployment (e.g. running GoHugo), essentially rendering the webpage to a static webpage.
-The second action [pages-build-deployment](https://github.com/airbyteglossary/airbyteglossary.github.io/actions/workflows/pages/pages-build-deployment) is taking the `public` folder from branch `hugo` and deploying it to `master`.
+It will build and publish the static website to [master](https://github.com/airbyteglossary/airbyteglossary.github.io/tree/master) branch on publishing repo.

 The `master` branch is also what you see on [glossary.airbyte.com](https://glossary.airbyte.com).
-So whenever you push changes to the `hugo` branch omergeerging PRs, the GitHub actions will automatically deploy everything.
+So whenever you push changes to the `hugo` branch, it will automatically be merged and deployed.

 The `hugo` branch is not protected and everyone can add.
 Maybe will change that later.
 For now, we want a fast update cycle.